Loading...

 Has the introduction of corporate tax changed the business environment?

 The 9% corporate tax (effective June 2023) applies to business profits exceeding AED 375,000.
 Free zone companies meeting qualifying conditions may benefit from a 0% rate.
-The tax hasn't fundamentally changed the business environment but has introduced new compliance requirements that may affect company cash flows.
+The tax hasn't fundamentally changed the business environment but has introduced new compliance requirements.

 What's the best way to reduce payment risk when doing business with UAE companies?

 Clear contracts with explicit payment terms and jurisdiction clauses.
 Credit checks before extending terms.
 Staged payments for large projects.
 Letters of credit for significant transactions.
-And prompt action when payments are overdue — the earlier you address a problem, the more options you have.
+And prompt action when payments are overdue.

 Subscribe to our Newsletter